lee-b/kobold_assistant/README.md

 - Any other 4bit, 128b safetensors llama-based model from huggingface should also work, using the above approaches.

+## Known-bad models

+- `TheBloke/vicuna-7b-1.1-GPTQ-4bit-128g`
+  - Seems to output ' \u200b' a lot, instead of a response.

 ## Building (for developers)

 To just use it, don't do this.
 See the installation instructions above!
 But, if you want